-The consolidated financial statements of TCG BDC, Inc. at December 31, 2016, 2015 and 2014, and for each of the three years in the period ended December 31, 2016, and the senior securities schedule under the heading "Senior Securities," included herein, have been audited by Ernst & Young LLP, 5 Times Square, New York, NY 10036, an independent registered public accounting firm, as stated in their reports appearing herein.
+The consolidated financial statements of TCG BDC, Inc. at December 31, 2016 and 2015, and for each of the three years in the period ended December 31, 2016, and the senior securities schedule under the heading "Senior Securities" as of December 31, 2016, 2015, 2014 and 2013, appearing in this Prospectus and Registration Statement have been audited by Ernst & Young LLP, 5 Times Square, New York, NY 10036, independent registered public accounting firm, as set forth in their reports thereon appearing elsewhere herein, and are included in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.